The most important tips to remember when starting a worker’s compensation claim

-Tip 3 – Consider changing Doctors – In some states, you must be treated with a doctor chosen by the insurance company.
+Tip 3 – Consider changing Doctors – In some states, you must be treated by a doctor chosen by the insurance company.
 This is fine, but, it’s important to seek a 2nd opinion from a neutral 3rd party (AKA – your own doctor).
-The basic fast that the doctor is working for the insurance company presents a conflict-of-interest and may hurt your chances of filing an acceptable claim.
+The basic fact that the doctor is working for the insurance company presents a conflict of interest and may hurt your chances of filing an acceptable claim.

 Tip 4 – Understand your options – This is a great time to make your first contact with a legal professional.
 You want someone working for YOU, not your employer or your employer’s insurance company.
 Depending on your individual circumstances, you may have options, including temporary and permanent disability, medical treatment, vocational rehabilitation & mileage compensation for medical visit travel.

 Tip 5 – Be prepared for Independent Medical Exams

 Independent Medical Exams (IME) do not focus on treating your injury.
 These exams are often required by the insurance company using a doctor they hire to issue a report on your medical records, and the relationship between your injury and the type of work you do.
 Many times, IMEs are scheduled when the insurance company wants to reduce or terminate your benefits, so it’s important to prepare by reviewing your medical records.